Palgrave Studies in Political History

-Remieg Aerts, Carla van Baalen, H. te Velde et al (eds.), The Ideal of Parliament in Europe since 1800 (to be published; December 2019)
+Remieg Aerts, Carla van Baalen, H. te Velde et al (eds.), The Ideal of Parliament in Europe since 1800 (forthcoming; December 2019)

-Ido de Haan & Matthijs Lok (eds.), The Politics of Moderation in Modern European History (to be published; November 2019)
+Ido de Haan & Matthijs Lok (eds.), The Politics of Moderation in Modern European History (forthcoming; November 2019)

-I. Saz, Z. Box, T. Morant & J. Sanz (eds.), Reactionary Nationalists, Fascists and Dictatorships in the Twentieth Century (to be published; October 2019)
+I. Saz, Z. Box, T. Morant & J. Sanz (eds.), Reactionary Nationalists, Fascists and Dictatorships in the Twentieth Century (forthcoming; October 2019)

-Joost Augusteijn, Constant Hijzen & Mark Leon de Vries (eds.), Historical Perspectives on Democracies and their Adversaries (to be published; October 2019)
+Joost Augusteijn, Constant Hijzen & Mark Leon de Vries (eds.), Historical Perspectives on Democracies and their Adversaries (forthcoming; October 2019)